cmdtvt/Panda3DFPScamera/README.md

 ```
 Example file is provied also.
 It has no objects to show camera easily but it works.

+# Controls
+- w, a, s and d to move
+- holding left alt releases the mouse from middle of the screen

 # Function list